thaisratis/Machine_Learning/README.md

 # Machine_Learning
-This folder contains some machine learning examples
+This repository contains some machine learning examples